CBSE Class 12 > Class 12 Notes > English > Short & Long Question Answers - The Tiger King

 Q1.
 How did the Tiger King meet his end?
 What is ironic about his death?

 Ans.
-The wooden toy tiger the king had got as a birthday present for his son had been carved by an unskilled carpenter.
-It had a rough surface with tiny slivers of wood standing up like quills all over it.
-One of those slivers pierced the Maharaja’s right hand, and although the king pulled it, his arm got infected.
-In four days, it developed into a suppurating sore and spread all over the arm.
-The king died while being operated upon.
+The wooden toy tiger the Maharaja had given his son had been poorly carved by an unskilled carpenter.
+Its surface was rough and studded with tiny slivers of wood.
+One such sliver pierced the Maharaja's right hand.
+Although he removed the splinter, the wound became infected; within four days it developed into a suppurating sore that spread up his arm.
+The king died while surgeons were operating upon him.

 Q2.
 How was the crown prince Jilani Jung Bahadur brought up?
 Why did he call the state astrologer?
 What did the astrologer say?

 Q3.
 What was the vow of the Maharaja?
-How did he fulfill it, and what dangers did he face?
+How did he fulfil it, and what dangers did he face?

 Q4.
 The astrologer's prediction about the death of the Tiger King came to be true.
 Do you agree with this statement?